1. How do I sign up for CYA Basketball?

 9. Where and when are the games held?

-CYA house league games are held in the local high schools, middle schools and elementary schools as well as in the privately-owned NOVA Field House (formerly Hoop Magic) in West Chantilly and Hoops Plus in Sterling.
+CYA house league games are held in the local high schools, middle schools and elementary schools as well as in the private-owned Hoop Magic sports complex.
 The school gym assignments are made by the Fairfax County Recreational Department around November 1st, so until that time we do not know exactly which schools we will be assigned and for which dates and times.
-In the past we have been allocated time slots at the following schools for games: Chantilly HS, Oakton HS, Carson MS, Franklin MS, Herndon MS, Rocky Run MS, Brookfield ES, Colin Powell ES, Crossfield ES, Greenbriar East ES, Greenbriar West ES, Lees Corner ES, McNair ES, Navy ES, Poplar Tree ES, and Waples Mill ES.
+In the past we have been allocated time slots at the following schools for games: Chantilly HS, Oakton HS, Carson MS, Franklin MS, Herndon MS, Rocky Run MS, Brookfield ES, Colin Powell ES, Crossfield ES, Dogwood ES, Floris ES, Greenbriar East ES, Greenbriar West ES, Lees Corner ES, McNair ES, Navy ES, Oak Hill ES, Poplar Tree ES, and Waples Mill ES.
 Regular season games are generally held on Saturdays between 9:00 PM - 8:15 PM and on Sunday between 1:00 PM - 7:00 PM.
 Depending on the space that we are allocated by the County, we try to schedule the younger ages (grades 2-5) on Saturdays only; grades 6-12 have some Sunday and some Saturday games.
+This year we will experiment with holding some high school house games on Mondays, Wednesdays and Thursdays at the Hoop Magic sports complex.

 High School girls play in a Friendship League with teams from Vienna, Fairfax, Burke, Turnpike and Braddock road.
-While most of their games are at the Northern Viriginia Sportsplex or Oakton HS, they may have some games in neighboring young league jurisdictions when playing those teams (for example, at Fairfax HS, Madison HS, Marshall HS, Jefferson HS, and Robinson HS).
+While most of their games are at Hoop Magic or Oakton HS, they may have some games in neighboring young league jurisdictions when playing those teams (for example, at Fairfax HS, Madison HS, Marshall HS, Jefferson HS, and Robinson HS).

 Our Travel teams that play in the Fairfax County League (FCYBL) are scheduled at gyms throughout Fairfax County as well as in Alexandria, Arlington, Falls Church, and Loudon.
 Most teams have some weeknight games and weekend games.
 This game schedule is drawn up by the FCYBL scheduler and is completely out of the control of CYA.